Friends is the only organization solely dedicated to the Chicago River system.

 We believe the river can be both ecologically healthy and a catalyst for community revitalization.

-In 2006, Friends opened the seasonal McCormick Bridgehouse & Chicago River Museum in a landmarked bridgehouse on the Chicago Riverwalk to provide new access and understanding of the dynamic relationship between Chicago and its river.
-Click here for opening hours and information.
+Find out more about Friends' programs, advocacy efforts, and our recognition for it not to mention our McCormick Bridgehouse & Chicago River Museum which we opened in 2006 in a landmarked bridgehouse on the Chicago Riverwalk.
+The exhibits provide new access and understanding of the dynamic relationship between the region and its river.
+Plan your visit today.